songweige/TATS/README.md

 ## Citation
 ```
 @article{ge2022long,
-    title     = {Long Video Generation with Time-Agnostic VQGAN and Time-Sensitive Transformer},
+  title={Long video generation with time-agnostic vqgan and time-sensitive transformer},
-    author    = {Ge, Songwei and Hayes, Thomas and Yang, Harry and Yin, Xi and Pang, Guan and Jacobs, David and Huang, Jia-Bin and Parikh, Devi},
+  author={Ge, Songwei and Hayes, Thomas and Yang, Harry and Yin, Xi and Pang, Guan and Jacobs, David and Huang, Jia-Bin and Parikh, Devi},
-    booktitle = {European Conference on Computer Vision (ECCV)},
+  journal={arXiv preprint arXiv:2204.03638},
-    year      = {2022},
+  year={2022}
 }
 ```